 When I scan old photos, I have one simple folder on my computer where all the scanned photos go.
 Remember that at this step, there are no dates and no camera produced metadata.
 All the metadata needs to be created by hand, whether it is in the folder names or in the IPTC/XMP fields inside the digital photos.

 This is the process for transferring my pictures from the camera to my computer or from the scanner to my computer.
-Even though this step is pretty straight forward there are a few important things that I do ( Read Transfer your pictures in 6 easy steps).
+Even though this step is pretty straight forward there are a few important things that I do to transfer my photos efficiently.
 While tedious, transferring your pictures is very important to the entire workflow.
-I have started out using the Windows XP Photo Wizard but found out that FastStone Image Viewer (and a few other programs) offers much more flexibility for this step.
+Long time ago, I started out using the Windows XP Photo Wizard but found out that a few other programs including FastStone Image Viewer offer much more flexibility for transferring your photos to your computer.

 This step was the motivation behind creating OrganizePictures.com, and as such there is a lot of information on this site that applies here.
 Once I have transferred my pictures from the camera to my computer I start organizing them.
 However, before I start dissecting my pictures and move them and tag them, I ask some fundamental questions for each batch of photos.
 The answers to these questions determine the level of organization I will be applying to them.